collocations.org

 PHRASES

-A look of panic spread across the boy''s face.
+A look of panic spread across the boy's face.

-a moment of panic, a moment''s panic
+a moment of panic, a moment's panic (esp.
+BrE)

 Report an error or submit a comment/suggestion on panic